Advanced Writing Workshops (Online) 2022-2023

 It is now a standard requirement that writers on writing programmes use computers for communication and the production of work.
 Writers should ensure that they have access to a desktop computer with a video camera and good internet connection.

-Every month your group will meet to:
+Every three to four weeks your group will meet to:

 - workshop work in progress and discuss aspects of writing technique.